On average, every six minutes one American dies from a Blood Clot.

 Facing such scary statistics may have you wondering how difficult it will be to get cheap 50+ life insurance.

-To get you started, we put together what to expect when applying for over 50 life insurance after Blood Clots.
+To get you started, I put together what to expect when applying for over 50 life insurance after Blood Clots.
 Everything you’ve wanted to know is below.

 Life Insurance Overview: Blood Clots